Nootropics Side Effects: What to Expect & How to Avoid Them

 One common reason that one may experience side effects from nootropics is due to taking the wrong dosage.
 Particularly, taking a nootropic dosage that is too high can result in increased side effects.
 Although many nootropics are natural substances, they are not inert.

-In addition to the side effects listed above, taking nootropics at doses that are too high, especially for extended periods of time may cause your neurotransmitter levels to become dysregulated, which may worsen the problem you were trying to manage.
+In addition to the side effects listed above, taking nootropics at doses that are too high, especially for extended periods of time may cause problems with brain chemistry.
+Neurotransmitter levels may become dysregulated, which may worsen the problem you were trying to manage.

 To minimize the risk of side effects, it is crucial to follow appropriate dosage guidelines for each nootropic.
 Start with the lowest effective dose and gradually increase if needed, paying close attention to your body's response.